lawnguyen/postgres-db-anonymizer/README.md

-# PostgreSQL Database Obfuscator
+# PostgreSQL Database Transformer

-Python utility to obfuscates sensitive customer information in a PostgreSQL database
+Python utility to transforms sensitive customer information in a PostgreSQL database

 ## Requirements